Scattering and gluon emission in a color field: a light-front Hamiltonian approach: Methodology: time-dependent basis light-front quantization (tBLFQ)

-However, this way, one loses the time dependence of $V_I(z^+)$ within each timestep.
+However, this way, one loses the time dependence of $V_I(z^+)$ within each time step.
 This method would be favorable if the matrix exponential is straightforward to evaluate, which is the case especially when the interaction matrix is diagonal.

-These introduced methods all simulate the time evolution by computing the interaction in a sequence of timesteps, and they provide a nonperturbative solution.
-Our algorithm is a combination of the Runge-Kutta method for the gluon emission and absorption and the matrix exponentiation for interaction with the background field, as will be explained in detail in Sec.~\ref{sec:basistimeevol}.
+These introduced methods all simulate the time evolution by computing the interaction in a sequence of time steps, and they provide a nonperturbative solution.
+Our algorithm is a combination of the Runge-Kutta method for the gluon emission and absorption and the matrix exponentiation for interaction with the background field, as is explained in detail in Sec.~\ref{sec:basistimeevol}.